 Graduation requirements can be confusing when it comes to the needs of special education students.
-We are developing this page as a resource for teachers, parents, and students to understand the Washington State requirements regarding graduation and the accommodations available.
-We will be continuing to update the information here, so check back frequently!
+This page is a resource for teachers, parents, and students to understand the requirements regarding graduation and the accommodations available.

 Kevin’s law (RCW 28A.155.170) allows certain students receiving special education services to participate in high school graduation ceremonies with their peers.
 The law requires each school district that operates a high school to adopt a policy and develop procedures to determine which students receiving special education services can participate in graduation ceremonies after four years, even if they will remain in school beyond 4 years.
 Students who participate in the graduation ceremony will receive a certificate of attendance, which is not a high school diploma.
 Students will receive a diploma when they complete their graduation requirements.